 If indeed hypnosis may result in occult healing, there are potential serious consequences to consider.
-Weldon and Levitt say, “We would expect that most if not all of those who are occultly healed are likely to suffer either psychologically or spiritually in some way.”
+John Weldon and Zola Levitt say, “We would expect that most if not all of those who are occultly healed are likely to suffer either psychologically or spiritually in some way.”
 Kurt Koch, in his book Demonology: Past and Present, says that in occult forms of healing:

 The original organic illness is shifted higher into the psychical realm, with the result that while the physical illness disappears, new disorders appear in the mental and emotional life of the person concerned, disorders which are in fact far more difficult to treat and cure.
 Magical healings are therefore not really healings at all, but merely transferences from the organic to the psychical level.

 Koch believes that the power behind occult healing is demonic, that such healing serves as an impediment to a person’s spiritual life, and that the damage is immense.
 Weldon and Levitt also point out that occult practices do provide healing but that the cure is often worse than the original illness.
 They say:

 In conclusion, psychic healing is not a part of the natural or latent capacities of man.
 It is a distinctly supernatural, spiritistic power and carries grave consequences both for those who practice it and for those healed by it.
 Those who practice it may have no indication that spirit entities are the real source of their power, but that does not reduce their own responsibility for the spiritual and psychological destruction of those they heal.
 There is always a high price to pay when contacting forces alien to God.